 The LPV Converter was developed for all Cessna Citation Jets which are either equipped with the legacy Honeywell SPZ5000 System or with Proline21 without the capability to display glideslope information on the Electronic Flight Instrument System (EFIS) (EHSI/PFD) and consequently where LPV approaches are not possible.

-Automatic Dependent Surveillance-Broadcast or ADS-B as it is known, is a new Air Trafﬁc Control technique for aircraft in both Non-Radar and Radar Airspace.
+Automatic Dependent Surveillance-Broadcast or ADS-B Out as it is known, is a new Air Trafﬁc Control technique for aircraft in both Non-Radar and Radar Airspace.
 Guiding aircraft to their destination in a safer more efficient way.

 ADS-B is a means by which aircraft, aerodrome vehicles and other objects can automatically transmit and receive data.
 Identifying themselves and their position via a data-link.
 This user friendly broadcast mode keeps communication lines open, informing people on the ground and in the air of real time developments.
 ADS-B out is the ﬁrst step and will only send data from the aircraft.